On-Balance Volume Trading Strategy: Volume Flow Analysis

 | Long-Term (Investing) | Overall direction, divergence patterns | Use weekly or monthly charts for broader market trends |

-For stock traders, OBV tends to give its clearest signals when lots of shares are changing hands.
-This usually happens during the market's busiest times: the opening bell (9:30-10:30 AM ET) and the final hour before close (3:00-4:00 PM ET).
-That's when volume is highest, making the OBV line's movements more meaningful.
-For day traders, understanding How to Get Live Data on TradingView is critical to ensuring these signals are accurate and timely.
+For stock traders, OBV gives its clearest signals when lots of shares change hands.
+That's usually during the market's busiest times: the opening bell (9:30-10:30 AM ET) and the final hour before close (3:00-4:00 PM ET).
+Volume is highest then, making OBV's movements more meaningful.
+For day traders, getting accurate data is critical—check out How to Get Live Data on TradingView to make sure your signals are timely.

-If you trade forex, volume is centralized around major market overlaps.
-The best window for OBV analysis is often when both London and New York are active (from about 8:00 AM to 12:00 PM ET).
-The surge in trading activity during this overlap creates the strong volume flow that OBV is built to measure, setting up more reliable trade ideas.
+If you trade forex, volume centers around major market overlaps.
+The best window for OBV analysis is when London and New York are both active (8:00 AM to 12:00 PM ET).
+The surge in trading activity during this overlap creates the strong volume flow that OBV is built to measure.

 What to Watch Out For With the OBV Strategy

-The On-Balance Volume (OBV) indicator is a handy tool, but it's not perfect.
-Like any single metric, it has some blind spots.
-Knowing these limitations helps you use it more wisely and avoid getting tricked by a misleading signal.
+OBV is a handy tool, but it's not perfect.
+Like any single metric, it has blind spots.
+I've learned these the hard way over the years.

 | Limitation | Why It Happens | The Practical Effect |